The appointment of the 106th Archbishop of Canterbury

 The Crown Nominations Commission nominated the name of the preferred candidate to the Prime Minister, who submitted the name to The King for approval.
 The appointment of Sarah Mullally as Archbishop of Canterbury Designate was announced by 10 Downing Street at 10am on Friday 3 October 2025.

-A legal ceremony, the Confirmation of Election marks the official date on which the new Archbishop takes up office.
-The Archbishop pays Homage to His Majesty, The King as Supreme Governor of the Church of England.
+A legal ceremony, the Confirmation of Election marked the official date on which the new Archbishop took up office.
+The ceremony took place at St Paul’s Cathedral in London, at which point Bishop Sarah legally became the Archbishop of Canterbury.